 Asian shares mostly lower as US-China trade optimism fades

-TOKYO (AP) — Asian shares were mostly lower Thursday as optimism about progress in trade talks between the U.S. and China started wearing off.
+TOKYO (AP) — Asian shares were mostly lower Thursday as optimism about progress in trade talks between the U.S. and China started wearing thin.

 On Wall Street, health care companies led U.S. stocks broadly lower Wednesday, giving the market its third straight loss.
 Technology and energy stocks also bore the brunt of the selling, offsetting gains in materials and utilities companies.
 Several retailers also rose.
 Smaller companies fell more than the rest of the market.